libretime/libretime/docs/guides/playlists.md

 If you want to edit the playlist content or metadata later, you can find it by **Title**, **Creator**, **Last Modified** date, **Length**, **Owner** or **Year** using one of the search tools on the Library page.
 Click the playlist in the search results list, and then click **Edit** from the pop-up menu.
 You can also **Preview** the entire playlist in a pop-up audition window, **Duplicate** or **Delete** one of your playlists from this menu.

-### Autoloading Playlists
+### Auto loading playlists

-Libretime will schedule tracks from a selected playlist an hour before a show is scheduled to air.
+LibreTime will schedule tracks from a selected playlist an hour before a show is scheduled to air.
 This is a great way to automatically schedule weekly shows which are received via. podcasts.

 ## Creating a Smartblock